Bonnyrigg Rose boss Robbie Horn frustrated by refereeing decision again but proud of his players

 “I keep saying it, but if we keep showing the same togetherness and fighting spirit we’re going to get a victory and start climbing the table,” added Horn.
 “Things have just not been breaking for us. but I’m pleased we have come away with a point.
 It could have been nothing.
 We have closed the gap to three points.
 We’ll keep picking away at it.”

-Forfar had the best chances, but there was little between the teams in terms of territory and possession, both teams playing direct in tricky conditions.
-Bonnyrigg finished strongly and could have snatched it at he end.
+Forfar had the best chances, but there was little between the teams in terms of territory and possession, both playing direct in tricky conditions.
+Bonnyrigg finished strongly and could have snatched it at the end.

 Armour and Docherty both spurned first-half opportunities for Forfar, while Kerr Young went closest for Bonnyrigg with a header and shot in quick succession.